Series: Stella (UK)

 - Disappeared Dad: Rob Morgan, until Ben manages to track him down whilst doing a family tree project for school.

 - Karl leaves for a new job in Abu Dhabi between the second and third series.
+He returns though in the last episode of the third series.

 - The Ditz: Nadine, and to a lesser extent Emma.